paperjs/paper.js/README.md

 	npm install paper

 Note that currently there is an issue on OSX with Cairo.
-If the above causes errors, this will most likely fix it:
+If the above causes errors, the following will most likely fix it:

 	PKG_CONFIG_PATH=/opt/X11/lib/pkgconfig/ npm insetall paper